mbruty/mbruty/README.md

 ## 🔭 I'm currently working on

-- Restaurant reccomender system (Group Project) - Front-End Lead
+- Restaurant recommender using Kotlin (KTOR) with a neo4j database
-- StarWars Galaxy of Heros guild inspector - Project is completed, just adding extra features from User's requests
+- iOS App for the recommender in SwiftUI

  ## 🌱 I'm currently Learning

-- GraphQL
+- Kotlin
-- GoLang
+- Swift
-- iOS Swift UI
+- Graph databases

 ## ⚡GitHub Stats
 <!-- Stats -->